SUSE-Enceladus/img-proof/docs/source/usage.rst

 .. code-block:: console

-   > ipa test ... --inject testing_injection.yaml
+   > img-proof test ... --inject testing_injection.yaml

 Code
 ----

-**IPA** can also be imported and invokedd directly in Python 3 code through the controller class.
+**img-proof** can also be imported and invokedd directly in Python 3 code through the controller class.
 It is insalled as a Python site package and can be imported as follows:

 .. code-block:: python3

-   from ipa.ipa_controller import test_image
+   from img_proof.ipa_controller import test_image

    status, results = test_image(
        cloud_framework,